 - a virtual Tourism Recovery and Resilience Dialogue (October 2020 to January 2021), which presents and analyses the experiences and strategies of leading policy makers and business executives to a broad audience, namely micro, small, and medium-sized organisations from all over the world;

-- a Distinguished Education Course (first implementation from Q4 2021 to Q1 2022), which consists of online and on-site modules in Switzerland, and is characterised by individual support for participants and their case work, which they develop and implement during the course;
+- a Distinguished Education Course, which consists of online and on-site modules in Switzerland, and is characterised by individual support for participants and their case work, which they develop and implement during the course;

-- an Online Education Course (to be developed after the first implementation of the Distinguished Education Course), which takes place exclusively online and without extensive supervision and support by the organisers, and is therefore affordable and accessible for a very broad audience.
+- an Online Education Course, which takes place exclusively online and without extensive supervision and support by the organisers, and is therefore affordable and accessible for a very broad audience.

 Recovery and Resilience Dialogue (RRD)